PierreLescanne/Lambda-R/README.md

 # -
 Lambda calculus with explicit duplication and erasure (in Agda)

-In this repository, you will find a projetc under development, namley the Agda code for a lambda-calculus with explicit duplication and erasure (aka a lambda-calculus with explicit resource control).
+In this repository, you will find a project under development, namely the Agda code for a lambda-calculus with explicit duplication and erasure (aka a lambda-calculus with explicit resource control).
-Currently there are 7 files:
+Currently there are 9 files:

+* LambdaL.agda : a file specifically for a submission to [Formal Aspects of Computing](https://dl.acm.org/journal/fac)
+* Examples_for_LambdaL : a set of examples for LambdaL.agda

 * Nat_complement.agda : complements on the naturals
 * Lambda.agda : plain lambda calculus.
 * LIST.agda : a specific implementation of lists, targeted toward sorted lists.